michal-korniak/MKForks.Unity.Microsoft.DependencyInjection/README.md

 ## Examples

-For example of using Unity with NET6 Web Api application follow [this link](https://github.com/michal-korniak/MKForks.Unity.Microsoft.DependencyInjection.Example)
+For example of using Unity with NET 6 Web Api application follow [this link](https://github.com/michal-korniak/MKForks.Unity.Microsoft.DependencyInjection.Example)

 ## Fork